-Greater La Pine Adult Education and Recreation
+Greater La Pine Adult Education, Recreation and Small Business Development

 “To provide accessible adult programs that promote higher education, personal improvement, job advancement and individual enrichment for the greater La Pine area.”